propellerheadnz/contentful-react-example/README.md

 # Overview #

+Recently, we built a small site for a client.
+Accessibility was a primary focus, and our Case Study on that work [was published by UX Collective](https://uxdesign.cc/our-work-with-the-global-centre-of-possibility-e58f6211f817).

+We built the site using React, Netlify (CI/CD, hosting), Material UI, Cypress (integration testing), Contentful (content management), Optimizely (feature toggling, experiments), and Bitbucket (versioning, documentation)

+We’ve open-sourced our code and provided info around the tools, so that others may benefit from our experience creating a simple, accessible website.
+It is intended as a starting point for your own journey.

+## Creating sites everyone can access is important ##

+Around 1.3 billion people live with access needs around the world, and despite making up a major portion of the global population, access citizens face immense barriers in their day-to-day lives.
+We’re disabling citizens further when we don’t design access into our technology.

+Not only is the app we built accessible to everyone, but people with access needs have been specifically considered.
+Read the [Case Study here](https://uxdesign.cc/our-work-with-the-global-centre-of-possibility-e58f6211f817), and read more about how to [design for accessibility here](https://medium.com/propellerhead/accessing-the-25-who-cant-how-to-design-for-accessibility-5f69ad0c5765).

+When we started on the journey to create an accessibility-first site, we explored web development platforms such as Webflow, as using platforms such as these can considerably speed up development time and lower costs.
+We quickly found that when we delved into them, none are able to provide an optimal usability experience, particularly with screen readers.

+Feel free to use our code for your own projects, and if you have any questions, please [let us know](mailto:info@propellerhead.co.nz)!

 This document is primarily focussed on steps necessary to get the example website up and running.The dominant technologies in use are [React's Material-UI](https://material-ui.com) framework, [Contentful CMS](https://www.contentful.com), and [Netlify](https://www.netlify.com) hosting platform.